 Later-life effects of childhood trauma, researchers found, include bone fractures, cancer, heart disease, high blood pressure, depression, smoking, suicide, diabetes, alcoholism and much more.

 In his book Psychological Trauma: Healing its Roots in Brain, Body and Memory, he adds that many other studies have found associations between psychological distress and physiological deterioration.
 ‘Distress’ yes — and yet the traumatic experiences involved in setting up later ill health may be buried in memory.

 Could this discovery lead to new treatment approaches?

-Following this new knowledge – we can wonder what might happen if:
+Following knowledge from this new study – we can wonder what might happen if: